 Import Project Import a Project

-Projects
+1 Projects

-36 builds passing
+preside principality of the 36 builds passing

 34 builds passing

-1. Select 'Import a Project''
+1. Select ' 'Import a Project''

 Import Manu ally

-Import a Repository C You can import your p if it isn't listed here or No remote repositories found, try refreshing your accounts .
+C You can import your pi if it isn't listed here or

 1 one of your accounts.

-1. Select "Import Manually"
+1